I know not everyone uses a grammar checker.

 This is probably the biggest gap for me personally.

-There’s no real mobile app for ProWritingAid.
+ProWritingAid still does not offer an iOS or Android app for smartphones or tablets.
 So if you’re someone who writes a lot on your phone or tablet, it’s not going to fit into your workflow very well.

-You can use the web editor as a workaround, but it’s not the same thing as having something built directly into your keyboard or apps.
+You can use the Web Editor in a mobile browser as a workaround, but it’s not the same thing as having something built directly into your keyboard or apps.

 That’s one area where Grammarly definitely has the advantage.
 You can use it almost anywhere, including on your phone.